 34. You need money to drive a taxi in Paris.

 Obtaining a taxi license in Paris can cost up to 200,000 euros.

 35. Paris has the largest number of Michelin-star restaurants in the world.

 Okay, you probably could have guessed this fact.

 36. The Tour de France finishes on the Champs-Elysee.

 37. Paris has a Baguette Law

 Paris has a law about baguettes.
-A baguette can only contain four ingredients: wheat flour, water, salt and yeast, it cannot be frozen or contain preservatives and it must be sold where it is made.
-Otherwise it’s not a Parisian baguette.
+A baguette can only contain four ingredients: wheat flour, water, salt and yeast, it cannot be frozen or contain preservatives and must be sold where it is made.
+Otherwise, it’s not a Parisian baguette.